ADD CONDITION

 Dosage and Administration

 For adults and children aged 5 years and older, dissolve 1 lozenge slowly in your mouth every 2 hours as needed or as directed by a doctor.
-If you are under 5 years old, please consult a doctor before use.
+If you are a child under 5 years old, please consult a doctor before use.

 For topical applications, adults and children aged 2 years and older can apply the product to the affected area not more than 3 to 4 times daily.
 If you are under 2 years old, consult a doctor before use.
 Always wash your hands after applying topical products.